-Where all reasonable efforts and measures taken to manage conflicts of interest do not seem sufficient to ensure, with reasonable confidence, that risks of damage to Clients' interests will be prevented, the Bank will consider whether a disclosure is appropriate or whether it is in the best interest of the Client to refrain from undertaking business on his or her behalf.
+Where all reasonable efforts and measures taken to manage conflicts of interest do not seem sufficient to ensure, with reasonable confidence, that risks of damage to Client interests will be prevented, the Bank will consider whether a disclosure is appropriate or whether it is in the best interest of the Client to refrain from undertaking business on his or her behalf.

 In some of those scenarios, the Bank will disclose to the Client, in a durable medium, the general nature and, as the case may be, the source of the conflict of interest, enabling the Client to take an informed decision with respect to the service in the context of which the conflict of interest arises.
+The disclosure to the Client will be made before business is undertaken for the Client and will include sufficient detail, taking into account the nature of the Client.

-Where the Bank considers that the risk of damage to the Client's interest is too important, it will refuse to undertake business on behalf of the Client.
+Where the Bank considers that the risk of damage to the Client's interests is too important, it will refuse to undertake business on behalf of the Client.
 Therefore, the Bank reserves the right in some circumstances to decline the provision of advisory services or transaction execution with or for the Client, in connection with specific investments as a consequence of the Bank's relationship with other Clients and with members of the Group.